 Here in the desert, low water use plants not only conserve our precious resource many are native and those that are not appear as though they have been here in the desert all along.
-Low water use plants also provide a wonderful southwestern feel to the landscape.
+Xeriscape plants are low water plants that provide a southwestern feel to your yard.

 Xeriscape in Your Phoenix Yard